shounakG/CMPE_272_Team14/README.md

 The project was developed using MEAN stack, that includes MongoDB, Express, AngularJS and NodeJS.
 IBM Bluemix was used to deploy the web application and Bluemix MongoDB service and Bluemix MySQL services were used as databases.

-However, due to the experimental nature of the MongoDB service of bluemix, the appliction is subject to crash under circumstances that we can't control and such behaviour is expected for this release.
-We plan on migrating the database to cloudant in the future to solve this issue.